 - Now is as good a time as any to go back to school.
 I know school is ridiculously expensive now, but it won't get any cheaper.
 Talk to local colleges or investigate quality online programs.
-Ask about scholarships (libraries or local employment programs are good places to ask for help with this) or other means of financial help.
+Ask about scholarships for college related expenses (libraries or local employment programs are good places to ask for help with this) or other means of financial help.
 Do your homework and beware of high-cost loans!

 - If you can't afford to go back to school full-time, there may be part-time programs that would work.
 Some employers even help pay for this.
 I went to grad school part-time and managed to work while doing it.
 On your resume, you can list that you're doing this; it can be a big plus for someone with no degree!
 And many schools have placement offices that may connect you with employers who see your potential, despite the lack of a degree at present.
 Provides a new source of job referrals!